Nojipiz/Nojipiz.github.io/README.md

-# My Awesome Yew App
+# My software developer portfolio

-This is the official base template for [Create Yew App](https://github.com/jetli/create-yew-app).
+This page is under construction but you can see the code meanwhile :D

 ## How to install